-King Ranch Chicken Casserole is a cozy, comfort food classic with melty layers of chicken, tortillas, and cheese.
-And this from-scratch version features a simple homemade sauce in place of condensed soup!
+King Ranch Chicken Casserole is a cozy, comfort food classic with melty layers of chicken, tortillas, and cheese…and this from-scratch version features a simple homemade sauce with NO canned condensed soups!

 I think it’s probably time to confess that I’ve been holding out on y’all.
 It’s true.
 After all, it’s taken me 1 year, 3 months, and 29 days of blogging to share with you one of my all-time favorite recipes.
 But today the wait is over…I present to you comforting, classic, King Ranch Chicken Casserole!